MOUSE Corps Application

 mcorps_logo_new.png

-• First, fill out this application [scroll down].
+• Fill out this application by Tuesday Oct.
+7th [scroll down].

-• If you are accepted, you, your MOUSE Squad coordinator and a parent/guardian will sign the MOUSE Corps Pledge.
+• If you are accepted, you and a parent/guardian will sign the Mouse Corps Pledge.

-• You and your fellow MOUSE Corps team members will attend weekly Tuesday meetings after-school at 4pm to work together on your Legacy Project to design & build technology innovations and, in Pathways, to prepare for hands-on work experience in professional settings.
+• You and your fellow Mouse Corps team members will attend all weekly Tuesday meetings after-school at 4pm.

-• All MOUSE Corps Candidates are eligible to apply for seasonal activities like Spring shadowships, Summer Internships and MOUSE Corps Team Retreats, when available.
+• All Mouse Corps Candidates are eligible to apply for seasonal activities like Summer Apprenticeships and Mouse Corps Team Retreats, when available.

-MOUSE Corps is a competitive opportunity.
+Mouse Corps is a very competitive opportunity - there are very few openings each year.
 Put your best foot forward on the application!

 Good Luck!